Detect 3D Schools dialog box

 The Detect 3D Schools dialog box is used to enter the settings that will be used to create 3D regions.

-To invoke the Detect 3D Schools dialog box:
+To display the Detect 3D Schools dialog box:

 1. Display a multibeam echogram.